-8.1-CLASSIFIED PERSONNEL SALARY SCHEDULE
+3.1-LICENSED PERSONNEL SALARY SCHEDULE

-Enter your District's salary schedule for this policy which must accurately reflect your district's actual pay practices and is not required by law to include step increases for additional years of experience.
-State law requires each District to include its classified employee's salary schedule in its written personnel policies unless the District recognizes a classified employee's union in its policies for, among other things, the negotiation of salaries.
-Your district is required to have a salary schedule for at least the following five categories of classified personnel: 1) Maintenance and Operations; 2) Transportation; 3) Food Service; 4) Secretarial and Clerical; and 5) Paraprofessionals.
+Enter your District's salary schedule for this policy.
+State law requires each District to include its teacher salary schedule in its written personnel policies unless the District recognizes a teachers' union in its policies for, among other things, the negotiation of salaries.
+For the purposes of the salary schedule, a teacher will have worked a "year" if he/she works at least 130 days.